 Sometimes, the treatment for prostate cancer can lead to complications including erectile dysfunction and urinary incontinence.
 There are many options to manage both of these problems.

 If you have erection problems or you have lost the ability to obtain an erection, speak to your doctor.

-Treatments for erectile dysfunction that you may consider include medications, injections into your penis, a number of devices or a surgical implant.
+Treatments for erectile dysfunction that you may consider include medicine, injections into your penis, using a device, or a surgical implant.

 MensLine Australia has a national helpline: 1300 78 99 78.
 You can call for a confidential chat.

 Incontinence or bladder leakage is experienced by many people after having prostate surgery for cancer.
 Most men will regain full bladder control within 6 to 12 months.